Welcome to the MaterialsEuroRoads website.

 MaterialsEuroRoads continues within the tradition of a Specific Support Action of the EU’s 6th Framework Programme (the “SMART” project) which employed forecast and foresight methodology to identify and roadmap key areas in advanced materials research.
 Since then, MaterialsEuroRoads has been facilitating the exchange of ideas between stakeholders in European materials research forecasting through various activities, including the organisation of annual workshops in Brussels which are also attended by staff of the European Commission.

 MaterialsEuroRoads is open to all key European players working in the areas of foresight and forecasting for advanced materials research.
 If you would like to actively participate please send an informal membership application with your curriculum vitae and a short summary of your foresight work to firstname.lastname@example.org.

-The next MaterialsEuroRoads event will be a workshop in Brussels on the 13th December 2017 entitled “Materials Innovations Empowering European Industries for Global Challenges”.
-With discussions pertaining to the structure and content of the new framework programme FP9 (which will succeed Horizon2020) gaining impetus, this workshop will focus on how research on advanced innovative materials can contribute to providing solutions for clean mobility, for Industry 4.0 and for application in extreme environments.
+The last MaterialsEuroRoads event was a workshop held in Brussels on the 13th December 2017 entitled “Materials Innovations Empowering European Industries for Global Challenges”.
+With discussions pertaining to the structure and content of the future framework programme FP9 (which as “Horizon Europe” will succeed Horizion2020) gaining impetus, this workshop focussed on how research on advanced innovative materials could contribute to providing solutions for clean mobility, for Industry 4.0 and for application in extreme environments.

 The results of the workshop were summarised in a short report which was sent to the European Commission.
 An abridged version of the report can be read here.